g0rbe/vps-sentinel/README.md

         - Failed list shows:
             - Remote IP
             - Number of failed login from that IP
             - The list is sorted by Count, from higher to lower
+    - Nginx:
+        - Parse `access.log`:
+            - Client error (4XX) and server error (5XX):
+                - Date
+                - IP
+                - Status code
+                - User agent
+                - Request

 #### TODO

 - Parse log files
-    - Nginx
 - Check `systemd` sercvices
 - Run auto update if `apt-daily*` is not enabled and reboot if required